KnowledgeCaptureAndDiscovery/somef/README.md

 - Python 3.6

-Note: SOMEF has not been tested on Python 3.8.
+SOMEF has also been tested on Python 3.7 and 3.8.

 ## Install from GitHub
 To run SOMEF, please follow the next steps: